deep-foundation/chatgpt/README.md

 After that we get another response from the bot:
 ![image](https://user-images.githubusercontent.com/58123600/230729086-0e01b8c7-81f1-497e-8d76-1ddf47fe6073.png)

 That's all!
-You can now continue using ChatGPT by following step 14 as needed.
+You can now continue using ChatGPT by following step 14 as needed.-->